hovikgas/Python-Coding-Challenges/README.md

 - If you don't have TextWrangler, you can [download Sublime](https://www.sublimetext.com/3) or [download Atom](https://atom.io/) for free.

 6. Once in your text editor, open the file for a coding challenge you want to work on.
 - In all 3 of the text editors mentioned above, you can do this by clicking on the `File` menu at the top of the screen, and scrolling down to `Open...`.
-You can also press `COMMAND + O`.
+Alternatively, you can also press `COMMAND + O`.
 - A new window will appear where you can browse your files and select the one you want to work on.

+7. Add your code and save the file.

+8. To run the file, return to your Terminal.
+Make sure you're in the same directory that the file you saved is in.
+Here's an example for the `count_letters.py` file: `Desktop > Python-Coding-Challenges > dictionaries > count_letters`.
+If you're not in the directory you need to be in, run the `pwd` command to see where you are and `cd <directory name>` to move around the file tree.
+If you need to, you can type `cd ..` to move back a level.

+9. Type in `python <filename>`.
+Example: `python count_letters.py`.
+You may need to type the specific version of Python you're using, depending on which version is on your computer: `python3 count_letters.py`.

+10. Because (almost) every coding challenge has doctests, if your code does not pass the test cases a failure report will print to the Terminal.
+Check the expected output against the actual output, and tweak your code to make the test pass.
+Note that print statements (commonly used for de-bugging) will cause your tests to fail.
+If all the doctests pass, the tests will "succeed silently", meaning nothing will print to the Terminal.

 ## Website Coming Soon!
 I'm working on a very simple website that will allow you to filter these coding challenges further, to allow for more efficient practice.
 For example, you'll be able to filter across data types & data structures for: